indiosmo/msi/README.md

 * Replace explicit std::function typedefs with the new event/event_handler model.
 * Replace all XSLT based code generation with a python compiler.
 * Review code for opportunities to templatize or abstract.
 Especially in modules that deal with marketdata, e.g. umdf_adapter and umdf_decoder_quickfast, where there is a lot of repetition.
+* Research using specialized network hardware, e.g. Solarflare, for receiving multicast traffic and possibly replacing boost::asio with a multicast_receiver that spins polling the network card.